Bryce Gibbs (Australian rules footballer): AFL career

 In 2010, Gibbs began to divide his time between the midfield and the half-back line, playing as a rebounding defender.
 In round 10, his 45 disposals tied Greg Williams' efforts as the most by a Carlton player in a single game (since records were kept in 1984).
 Gibbs finished fourth in the club best and fairest for 2010.

 In 2011, Gibbs celebrated his 100 games for Carlton against the Brisbane Lions.

 In June 2012, Gibbs re-signed with Carlton for a further two years.

-In June 2014, Gibbs signed a new five-year deal with Carlton keeping him at the club until the end of the 2019 season.
+In June 2014, Gibbs signed a new five-year deal with Carlton, keeping him at the club until the end of the 2019 season.
 He went on to win his first John Nicholls Medal and was also named in the All Australian 40-man squad.

 Despite being contracted to Carlton, Gibbs announced at the conclusion of the 2016 season that he wanted to return to South Australia for family reasons and requested a trade.
 After failing to facilitate a trade with the Adelaide Football Club, he stayed with Carlton.
+It was also in 2016 that he kicked 72.3 metres (237 ft) in the Fox Footy Longest Kick to win the competition and $10,000 as prize money.
+The distance remains the record as of the end of 2023.

 Carlton and Adelaide re-entered trade talks during the 2017 AFL trade season and finalised a trade to send Gibbs to Adelaide.

 Gibbs announced his retirement on 10 September 2020 and played his final AFL game in a match between Adelaide and Carlton on 13 September 2020.